-If you are looking for the Late May Bank Holiday (May 24-26) – click here to read our latest bank holiday blog
+If you are looking for the August Bank Holiday (August 22-25) – click here to read our latest bank holiday blog

 The first May Bank Holiday only came into being in 1978, so is a relative youngster compared to the likes of Easter and Boxing Day.
 There was even a Government pre-consultation in 2011 looking at moving the day to another time in the calender.
 But while it remains in May we should all try and make the most of it!
 From free family festivals to world-class museum events; London has a huge amount to offer over the long weekend:

 Park Jam , a free hip hop festival for families in Islington, has to be a must-visit on Bank Holiday Monday.
 Organised by Breakin’ Convention, who produce the critically-acclaimed International Festival of Hip Hop Dance Theatre at Sadler’s Wells, is taking the fun on the road to Spa Fields Park.
 Hosted by Mystro & Jonzi D and featuring acts such as The Beatbox Collective, Logic & RU1-Fam and Jeru The Damaja on the stage; and graffiti workshops and a dance exhibition area in the park, there will be plenty to get the kids inspired.(Monday 5 May, 12.30 – 4.30pm Spa Fields Parks, Islington, EC1R 0DF, nearest tube: Angel).

 There are plenty of children’s events included as part of the Udderbelly Festival at the Southbank Centre during the Bank Holiday.
 If it is comedy you are after, check out “Little Howard and the magic pencil of life and death“, which was a hit at the Edinburgh Festival.
 This charming comedy is suitable for ages six and over (visit website to buy tickets – start from £10 + booking fee)